Understanding your health

 • Sudden lifting of an excessive load

-• Violent pulling or twisting motion
+• A sudden pulling or twisting motion

-• Direct impact during an accident
+• Direct impact in the event of an accident

 Reassuring Message: If you have a degenerative tear, it reflects a natural aging process, not a personal fragility or weakness.
 Your body retains its ability to adapt and heal.